ALM-Rangers/Guidance/src/Stories/rings-or-feature-flags.md

 ## Let's understand what feature flags and rings are for

 **Feature Flags** - The earliest reference to feature flags we've found comes from [Martin Fowler](https://martinfowler.com/bliki/FeatureToggle.html).
 Flags decouple deployment and exposure, give run-time control down to the individual user, and enable hypothesis-driven development.
 Using and tying feature flags back to telemetry, allows you to decide if a feature helped to increase user satisfaction, acquisition, and retention.
-You can also use feature flags to do an emergency roll-back, hide a feature in a region where it shouldn't be available, or enable telemetry when needed.
+You can also use feature flags to do an emergency roll-back, hide a feature in a region where it shouldn't be available, or enable telemetry as needed.

 ![Feature flags](_img/rings-or-feature-flags/FF-switch.png)